Kalkidanalemaye/Kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

+#### Steps taken for analysis

-From a dataset with kickstarter campaigns, I performed data analysis on several thousand crowdfunding projects to uncover any hidden trends.
+-From a dataset with kickstarter campaigns, I performed data analysis on several thousand crowdfunding projects to uncover any hidden trends.
-Performing analysis on kick starter data to uncover trends
+-To start with the analysis, create two excel sheets showing results based on launch date and goals of each campaigns.

 ![Categoryoutcomes](https://github.com/Kalkidanalemaye/Kickstarter-analysis/blob/master/Categoryoutcomes.png)
 ![Outcomes](https://github.com/Kalkidanalemaye/Kickstarter-analysis/blob/master/Outcomes.png)
 The kickstarters with lower goals were more succesful achieving it as seen on the descriptive statistics sheet.